-- Three (3) credits of science in preparation for proficiency at the high school level on the Arizona Instrument to Measure Standards "the (AIMS) test") test or successor test. - Beginning in the 2016-2017 school year, the competency requirements for social studies shall include a requirement that, in order to graduate from high school or obtain a high school equivalency diploma, a student must correctly answer at least sixty of the one hundred questions listed on a test that is identical to the civics portion of the naturalization test used by the United States Citizenship and Immigration Services ("the civics test").
-The Governing Board may determine the method and manner in which to administer the civics test.
-The District school shall document on the student's transcript that the student has passed a test that is identical to the civics portion of the naturalization test used by the United States Citizenship and Immigration Services the civics test.
-A student who does not obtain a passing score on the civics test may retake the civics test until the student obtains a passing score.
+- Three (3) credits of science in preparation for proficiency at the high school level on the Arizona Instrument to Measure Standards (AIMS) test or successor a state required test. - Beginning in the 2016-2017 school year, the competency requirements for social studies shall include a requirement that, in order to graduate from high school or obtain a high school equivalency diploma, a pupil must correctly answer at least sixty (60) of the one hundred (100) questions listed on a test that is identical to the civics portion of the naturalization test used by the United States Citizenship And Immigration Services ("the Civics Test").
+The Governing Board may determine the method and manner in which to administer the Civics Test.
+The District school shall document on the student's transcript that the student has passed a test that is identical to the civics portion of the naturalization test used by the United States Citizenship and Immigration Services the Civics Test.
+A student who does not obtain a passing score on the Civics Test may retake the Civics Test until the student obtains a passing score.

 The Governing Board may determine the method and manner in which to administer a test that is identical to the civics portion of the naturalization test used by the United States Citizenship and Immigration Services.
-A student who does not obtain a passing score on the test that is identical to the civics portion of the naturalization test may retake the test until the students obtains a passing score.
+A student who does not obtain a passing score on the test that is identical to the civics portion of the naturalization test may retake the test until the student obtains a passing score.